gazebosim/docs/tutorials/actors_demo/actor_demo.md

 # Actors demo

 In this tutorial we will learn how to add `actors` to our world and how to create a scripted animation.
-You can find the final world of this tutorial [here](actor_demo.sdf)
+You can find the final world of this tutorial [here](actor_demo.sdf).

 Animations are very useful if we want to have entities following a predefined path in simulation without being affected by the physics.
 This means that they won't fall due to gravity or collide with other objects.
 They will however, have a 3D visualization which can be seen by RGB cameras, and 3D meshes which can be detected by GPU based sensors.
 The tutorial explains how to create open-loop trajectories which don't interact with the rest of the simulation.